xuqi2024/openflexure-microscope/docs/workaround_motor_electronics/wire_up_boards.md

 ## Wire up the boards {pagestep}

 Each of your motors should have come with a [driver board][28BYJ-48 driver board]{qty:3, cat:electronic}.
-You should wire these up to and [Arduino Nano]{qty:1, cat:electronic} using [jumper cables]{qty: 12, cat:electronic} as shown in the diagram below:
+You should wire these up to an [Arduino Nano]{qty:1, cat:electronic} using [jumper cables]{qty: 12, cat:electronic} as shown in the diagram below:

 ![Simple motor controller with Arduino](../images/sangaboard_simple.png)